 Spiritual Messages from Samuel Smiles

-Samuel Smiles, the author of Self-Help wrote this masterpiece in the 19th century.
-If Smiles were still alive today, and saw what the world has come to, what would he think and say?
-Discover new insight from Samuel Smiles to reinvigorate this modern age.
+Samuel Smiles was the UK author of the masterpiece "Self-Help" in the 19th century which laid the foundation for Industrial Revolution and Japan's Meiji Restoration.
+If Smiles were still alive today, and saw what the world has come to, what would he think and say to us for the betterment of our life?

 Much has changed in the world since 1859.
 Perhaps most notably is that human technologies have taken on an exponential growth in development.
 Technological developments have allowed human affairs to be conducted with greater ease and simplicity in many regards, particularly in their capacity to streamline otherwise tedious acts.
 However, Samuel Smiles, as is indicated in this work, indicates that there are certain factors which humanity should be mindful of in the midst of its perpetually increasing technological integration.